What Is Load?

 3. Wind Loads:

-The Wind acts horizontally on the surfaces of the walls, roofs, and inclined roof of the structure.
+The Wind acts horizontally on the surfaces of the walls, roofs, and pitched roofs of the structure.
 That means it exerts uniform pressure on the structural components on which it acts and tends to disturb the stability of the structure.

 The value of wind loads varies depending on several factors such as the geographical location of the structure, height of the structure, duration of wind flow etc.